-- may be an offence under the 2017 Regulations or mean that the licence cannot be relied upon.
-The maximum penalty available for failing to comply with a condition of a licence under the 2017 Regulations is, at the time of the issue of this licence, an unlimited fine and/or a six-month custodial sentence; and - may result in this licence being revoked and/or the refusal to grant future licences.
+- i. may be an offence under the 2017 Regulations or mean that the licence cannot be relied upon.
+The maximum penalty available for failing to comply with a condition of a licence under the 2017 Regulations is, at the time of the issue of this licence, an unlimited fine and/or a six month custodial sentence; and - ii. may result in this licence being revoked and/or the refusal to grant future licences.

-If the activity that you wish to undertake is not covered by this licence, or if you are unable to comply with any of the terms and conditions which apply to the use of this licence, then you will need to apply to Natural England for a separate licence.
+If the activity that you wish to undertake is not covered by this licence, or if you are unable to comply with any of the terms and conditions which apply to the use of this licence, then the Licensee will need to apply to Natural England for an amendment to this licence or you need to apply for a separate licence.